 Enhancing Public Services: USAID ERAT Broadens Educational Access for Children in Kota Serang

-Education is a fundamental right in Indonesia, but many children remain out of school, and reintegration into the educational system is challenging.
-To break down barriers and ensure every child has access to education, innovative programs are crucial.
+Education is a fundamental right in Indonesia, but many children remain out of school and reintegration into the educational system is challenging.
+Innovative programs are crucial to break down barriers and ensure every child has access to education.
 Our USAID-funded ERAT (Effective, Efficient, and Strong Government) program supports the government in realizing this right.

 Kota Serang, one of USAID ERAT locations in Banten province, has achieved near-universal school enrollment for 7–12-year-olds (99.6%, provincial average: 99.5%).
 However, the participation rate dropped significantly for teenagers (only 94.9% for 13-15 years old and 61.9% for 16-18 years old) in 2021.
 These are lower than the provincial averages of 96.8% and 68.9%, respectively.

-Previously, the Government of Kota Serang did not have complete data on how many children were actually out of school.
-USAID ERAT has facilitated the working group to learn from its peers in Pekalongan (Central Java), which has a similar program, that also includes how to verify and validate the number of out-of-school children through sub-district and village offices.
-This effort led to the compilation and verification of out-of-school children.
-The working group also started approaching the children and their families to discuss returning to school and, subsequently, contacted schools that could accept them.
+Previously, the government of Kota Serang did not have comprehensive data on how many children were not enrolled in school.
+USAID ERAT helped the working group learn from its peers in Pekalongan (Central Java), where there is a similar program, that includes how to verify and validate the number of out-of-school children through subdistrict and village offices.
+After verifying the number of out-of-school children, the working group began approaching children and their families to discuss returning to school and coordinated with schools able to accept returning students.

 Additionally, the USAID ERAT facilitated discussions with the private sector, specifically the National Zakat Agency (Badan Zakat Nasional, BAZNAS) and a state-owned bank, Bank Jabar Banten (BJB), to gain more support for the Aje Kendor Sekolah program.
-As a result, all children who are reinstated back to school will receive needed school supplies from the BAZNAS in Serang and a savings fund of Rp500,000 from BJB.
+As a result, all children who are reenrolled in school will receive needed school supplies from the BAZNAS in Serang and a savings fund of Rp500,000 from BJB.

 Media Contact